-Based on the values of the metric parameters, we have identified five distinct types of shadows. \begin{itemize} \item Firstly, we find cases where, for small values of the rotation parameter $a$, the shadows closely resemble those of the Kerr black hole.
-For large $a$---where the Kerr shadow would disappear---a small shadow remains, closed by the contribution from the wormhole throat (Fig. \ref{shadow_case1}). \item In some configurations, for large $a$, the shadow takes a cusped, triangular-like shape (Figs. \ref{shadow_case2}, \ref{shadow_case3}, and \ref{shadow_case4}). \item Other cases exhibit elongated shadows at high rotation (Fig. \ref{shadow_case5}). \item In certain scenarios, the shadow remains small across all values of $a$, always with a contribution from the wormhole throat (Fig. \ref{shadow_case6}). \item Finally, for large $a$, some cases feature shadows formed by both contributions---from the throat and from the photon sphere present outside the throat---resulting in a mixed boundary structure, but without the sharp reduction in size observed in the previous cases (Figs. \ref{shadow_case1b} and \ref{shadow_case6b}). \end{itemize}
+Our analytical study is valid for any value of the inclination angle of the observer.
+Considering a fixed value of $a\neq 0$, when $\theta_0= 0$ (polar observer) the shadow is circular while for $\theta_0 \neq 0$ it has a deformation that grows with $\theta_0$, being the effect most prominent when $\theta_0= \pi /2$ (equatorial observer).
+Then, we have concentrated in the equatorial scenario in our examples.
+Based on the values of the metric parameters, we have identified five distinct types of shadows. \begin{enumerate} \item First, we find cases where, when the values of the rotation parameter $a$ are not very large, the shadows closely resemble those of the Kerr black hole.
+For large enough $a$---where the Kerr shadow would disappear---a small shadow remains, closed by the contribution from the wormhole throat (Fig. \ref{shadow_case1}). \item In some configurations, for large enough $a$, the shadow takes a cusped, triangularlike shape (Figs. \ref{shadow_case2}, \ref{shadow_case3}, and \ref{shadow_case4}). \item Other cases exhibit elongated shadows at high enough rotation (Fig. \ref{shadow_case5}). \item In certain scenarios, the shadow remains small across all values of $a$, always with a contribution from the wormhole throat (Fig. \ref{shadow_case6}). \item Finally, for large enough $a$, some cases feature shadows formed by both contributions---from the throat and from the photon sphere present outside the throat---resulting in a mixed boundary structure, but without the sharp reduction in size observed in the previous cases (Figs. \ref{shadow_case1b} and \ref{shadow_case6b}). \end{enumerate}